briandrum/codes.forchagrin.com/_chapters/chapter-543-streets-and-sidewalks.md

 ## 543.09   Use of streets for recreational purposes

-(Editor’s note: Former Section 543.09 was repealed by Ordinance 1995-78, passed October 9, 1995.)
+(Editor's note: Former Section 543.09 was repealed by Ordinance 1995-78, passed October 9, 1995.)

 ## 543.10   Manhole covers; obstructions in sewers